ietf-rats/draft-zhang-rats-multiverifiers/draft-zhang-rats-multiverifiers.md

 In this section, we show the data-flow to support robust aggregation of the Attestation Results in an in an environment with many Verifiers that may be heterogeneous.
-Here heterogeneous means that the Verifiers may generate different Attestation Results accordign to the same input of the Evidence.
+Here heterogeneous means that the Verifiers may generate different Attestation Results according to the same input of the Evidence.

 Below are the examples that the Relying Party needs multiple Verifiers.